coop152/obsidian-vaults/System Architecture (25212)/Revision Notes/2021 Past Paper Answers.md

 2. The L1 cache updates the value that it holds, and marks the cache line as dirty/modified.
 3. The write is complete.
 When this cache line is evicted/invalidated, the value will be copied back to L2, and then to main memory if the line in L2 is evicted/invalidated.

 2a.
-A memory buffer allows the memory system to perform write operations without needing to stall the processor and wait for slow memory to finish storing the data.
+A write buffer allows the memory system to perform write operations without needing to stall the processor and wait for slow memory to finish storing the data.
 2b.
+Currently queued operations in the write buffer have an address and a value, meaning that if the processor reads from an address that is waiting to be written to, the updated value can be taken right from the write buffer at a high speed.
+2c.
+A write buffer can introduce